markusstocker/LaTeX101/README.md

 \maketitle
 ```

 Each following slide rests in a `frame` environment.
-The basic pattern of commands is as follows:
+The basic pattern of commands is as follows

 ```
 \begin{frame}